CyrusShekar/CyrusShekar/README.md

 - 👋 Hi, I’m @CyrusShekar
-- 👀 I’m interested in kingston university
-- 🌱 I’m currently learning jeet techniques
-- 💞️ I’m looking to collaborate on meet and jeets
 - 📫 How to reach me leave a letter in my pigeon hole on viva street.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: my best friend is a fork